-I’m so happy to have been alive in that time, even if I was just a baby.
-I was born in the late 80s, but the early 90s still had that 80s flavour before becoming a decade of its own.
-To turn on the radio and listen to Michael Jackson, not One Direction… I had just three cassette tapes: Madonna, MJ, and JJ (that’s Janet Jackson).
+Although I was only born in the late 80s, I still remember how the early 90s had that 80s flavour before becoming a decade of its own.
+To turn on the radio and listen to Michael Jackson, not One Direction… I had just three cassette tapes: Madonna, MJ, and JJ (Janet Jackson).
 If I wanted to hear my own music, I only had to think, am I more in a Michael or Janet mood today?
 Jesus, trying to choose music today is like, hmmm, what song out of every song of all time do I want to play right now?
 Well fuck me.

 Every Saturday was supermarket run, sweets and movie day.
 We had about 10 Disney VHS tapes, and a few other films I must have watched at least 100 times, like Mary Poppins (1964) and Bedknobs and Broomsticks (1971).
-I also really loved Home Alone (1990) and Honey, I Shrunk the Kids (1989), which played often on TV.
+I also really loved Home Alone (1990) and Honey, I Shrunk the Kids (1989).